 French Vasculitis Group's educational webinar (in FRENCH only) held Jan.
 15th, 2021

 The FVSG held an all-day online educational zoom session on January 15th, 2021.
 The exceptional day program can be seen HERE.
 It was recorded and the link to watch it (again) is HERE

 Review studies on vasculitis actively recruiting in Canada

 Several prospective studies on vasculitis are ongoing across the world, including in several Canadian centers.
-Have a brief overview of these latter ones, including ARAMIS, CUTIS, ABROGATE, DCVAS, BrainWorks and TAPIR on the study webpage and determine whether any of your patients could participate in any of them.
+Have a brief overview of these latter ones, including ARAMIS, CUTIS, ABROGATE and TAPIR on the study webpage and determine whether your patients could participate in any of them.

 PATIENTS can also ENROLL THEMSELVES directly into the VCRC contact registry or the V-PPRN research network!
 Several studies are ongoing and rolling already with the active participation of patients leaving in North America, including some studies led by CanVasc researchers!
 See the links to these registry and network and get more information on this very innovative way to conduct patient-oriented research on the Link page.

 Update your knowledge on vasculitis with CanVasc online materials